HiP3X/BruteDuck/README.md

   -Build in timer

   # Note
   I strongly recommend using the "DEFAULT" version if you own an original Rubber Ducky.
-The size of the generated script is reduced more  then double duo to using the "DEFAULT_DELAY" command.
+The size of the generated script is reduced more  than double due to using the "DEFAULT_DELAY" command.
 I made two separate versions because I don't own an original device and because I want the tool to be available to as much people as possible.